thillRobot/carla_simulator/docs/ros_bridge.md

     Requirement already satisfied: pip in ./carla-py37/lib/python3.7/site-packages (20.1.1
 ```

-Install the neccessary python packages in the venv with pip
+Install the neccessary python packages for the compile in the venv with pip.
 ```
 pip install catkin-pkg catkin-tools rospkg empy # do not install 'em'
 ```